volution/z-run/documentation/readme.md

   and use a "[top-down structured programming](https://en.wikipedia.org/wiki/Top-down_and_bottom-up_design#Programming)" approach;)

 * scriptlet label
-  -- the identifier of the scriptlet, usually in a hierarchical form like `category / subcategory / task`;
+  -- the unique identifier of the scriptlet, usually in a hierarchical form like `category / subcategory / task`;
   this is used when invoking a scriptlet as in `z-run ':: category / subcategory / task'`;